Skip to main content

 m/s

 How does the direction of the average velocity vector compare to the direction of the displacement vector?
-Explain your reasoning.
+Explain your reasoning using the Explanation Task Steps.

 Answer.